torognes/vsearch/man/commands/fragments/option_fastq_qmin.md

 `--fastq_qmin` *positive integer*
 : Specify the minimal quality score accepted when reading fastq sequences.
-Stop with an error message if a quality scores lower than the specified value is read.
+Stop with an error message if a quality score lower than the specified value is read.
 Accepted values range from 0 to 93 if the offset is 33 (see `--fastq_ascii`), or range from 0 to 62 if the offset is 64.
 The default is 0, which is usual for recent